chocolatey/choco/Scenarios.md

  * should delete any files created during the install
  * should delete the rollback
  * should have a successful package result
+ * should have executed chocolateyBeforeModify script
+ * should have executed chocolateyUninstall script
  * should not have inconclusive package result
  * should not have warning package result
  * should remove the package from the lib directory